-Most decommissioning obligations have already been satisfied under this framework.
-Since drilling began in the 1930s, about 6,900 structures have been installed in the

-Gulf, and about 5,300 structures decommissioned-leaving about 1,600 active structures.
+36. Most decommissioning obligations have already been satisfied under this framework.
+Since drilling first began in the late 1930s, about 6,900 oil and gas structures have been installed in the Gulf, and about 5,300 structures decommissioned-leaving about 1,600 active structures.
 Kaiser, Shallow-water Gulf of Mexico Decommissioning Market Valued at \$6.3 billion, Offshore (Aug.
 1, 2022), perma.cc/N6CN-G3FX.
 In this same period, more than 46,000 wells have been drilled in the Gulf, and 38,000 decommissioned, leaving about 8,000 active wells.